Nuclear Power in the Netherlands

 Government policy is to eventually store HLW underground and to move towards that goal in a way such that each step is reversible.
 In 2001, the Government-sponsored Committee on Radioactive Waste Disposal (CORA) concluded that geological retrievable disposal is technically feasible in a safe manner, on several sites in the Netherlands.

 In 2006, the Government proposed to make a decision about the siting for final disposal by 2016.

 The 55 MWe Dodewaard reactor, shut down in 1997, is being decommissioned.
 In 2003 the last fissionable material was removed and parts of the plant were demolished.
 The main part will be sealed and monitored (in safestor) to-2045, before being demolished.

 Regulation and safety

 The 1963 Nuclear Energy Act sets out the basic rules for the use of nuclear materials in the Netherlands.
 There have been no major changes in this Act since, and the Government initiated in 2006 a project to modernise it.
-The VROM Ministry (Housing, Spatial Planning and the Environment) has been made responsible for nuclear regulations and inspections, with a separation between the branches responsible for policy-making and licensing, and those for inspection.
+The Ministry of Economic Affairs is responsible for Energy, including nuclear power.

 Research and Development